DIPlib/diplib/src/documentation/concepts.md

 of 2 leads to 8 nearest neighbors (the edge and vertex neighbors).

 We use negative values for connectivity in some algorithms.
-These indicate alternating connectivities, which leads to more isotropic shapes in e.g. the binary dilation than using the same connectivity for all iterations.
+These indicate alternating connectivities, which leads to more isotropic shapes, in e.g. the binary dilation, than using the same connectivity for all iterations.

 In terms of the classical connectivity denominations we have, in 2D: